adaptiverobotic/rpi_cluster/docs/index.md

 * IP address list generation to automatically discover nodes on the network.
 * Hostname modification for labelling nodes based on their use

-## Network Attached Storage (NAS) servers
+## Network Attached Storage (NAS)
 I accomplished NAS in two ways.
-First, I use Samba to create network drives that can be mounted as drives and used natively in any mainstream operating system.
-The second approach was to expose a Nextcloud server for cloud storage.
+First, I use [Samba][samba] to create network drives that can be mounted as drives and used natively in any mainstream operating system.
+The second approach was to expose a [Nextcloud][nextcloud] server for cloud storage.
 This provides a web interface similar to Dropbox or Google Drive for content management.
 This also allows several other devices on the network to connect with the desktop or mobile client app.

-## Domain Name System (DNS) Server
+## Domain Name System (DNS)
-I use Pi-hole for DNS.
+I use [Pi-hole][pihole] for DNS.
 This allows me to block unwanted ads at the network level.
 I can also use Pi-hole to block traffic from specific sites and implement a DHCP server for managing the DHCP leases of the other servers.
 Currently it is only being use for it's DNS functionality.

-## Network Address Translation (NAT) server / firewall
+## Network Address Translation (NAT)
-I use iptables and Uncomplicated Firewall (UFW) for NAT.
+I use iptables and [Uncomplicated Firewall (UFW)][ufw] for NAT.
 This allows me to expose only one host (the firewall) that will forward traffic to the appropriate server depending on port of the incoming connection.
 For example, port 80 might send traffic to one of the general purpose servers, but port 53 goes to the DNS server.

 ## General purpose cluster
-The remaining servers are used as a general purpose Docker Swarm cluster for deploying web apps such as Wordpress or MySQL.
+The remaining servers are used as a general purpose cluster for deploying web apps such as Wordpress or MySQL.

 ## Other links